Scoob! (soundtrack)

 Scoob!
 The Album and Scoob!
-(Original Motion Picture Score) are the soundtracks for the 2020 film Scoob!.
-The former, which was released on May 15, 2020 featured original songs, "On Me" by Thomas Rhett and Kane Brown, featuring Ava Max, and "Summer Feelings" by Lennon Stella, featuring Charlie Puth.
-The soundtrack also includes other songs by various artists, including Sage the Gemini, R3hab, Pink Sweat$, Galantis, Best Coast, Rico Nasty, and Jack Harlow.
+(Original Motion Picture Score) are the soundtracks for the 2020 animated film Scoob!.
+The former, which was released on May 15, 2020 featured two singles, "On Me" by Thomas Rhett and Kane Brown, featuring Ava Max, and "Summer Feelings" by Lennon Stella, featuring Charlie Puth.
+The soundtrack also includes other songs by various artists, including Sage the Gemini, R3hab, Pink Sweats, Galantis, Best Coast, Rico Nasty, and Jack Harlow.
 A deluxe edition was also released on the same day, featuring four additional renditions of the tracks.
 The latter, featured film score composed by Tom Holkenborg and was released digitally on May 29, 2020.

 Development

 On January 28, 2020, Tom Holkenborg signed on to compose the film's score.
 For the film's music, Holkenborg and the crew also looked back to the music of the original series as inspiration.
-Speaking in an interview to Comicbook.com, Holkenborg said that Scooby-doo is an "iconic character for multiple generations" and the score has "several layers in the sounds, ranging from counter-culture, surf rock and psychedelia".
+Speaking in an interview to ComicBook.com, Holkenborg said that Scooby-doo is an "iconic character for multiple generations" and the score has "several layers in the sounds, ranging from counter-culture, surf rock and psychedelia".
 In the process, he mixed hip-hop beats from the 1960s with psychedelic elements for creating the score.

 While creating the music, Holkenborg wanted to write several cues for every characters featured in the film.
 For Scoob and Shaggy, they created an emotional cue called "Coller theme" which "underscores their bonding and it comes back in various tones" and also wrote a "shenanigans" theme, for the fun elements shared between the two characters.
-Several characters, such as Dusty, Cerrabus, Caveman, Dastardly and Muttley, had independent themes, while Blue Falcon, Dynomutt and the Falcon Ship, had "heroic themes".
+Several characters, such as Dusty, Cerberus, Captain Caveman, Dee Dee Skyes, Dick Dastardly and Muttley, had independent themes, while Blue Falcon, Dynomutt and the Falcon Ship, had "heroic themes".

 Dastardly's theme was created with urban beats with industrial sounds, and Muttley's theme was curated with distorted synths and growling bass sounds.
-For Caveman, he created a Dutch music style called Gabber, a distorted house music in the 1960s.
+For Caveman's theme, he drew influence from gabber, a Dutch genre of electronic dance music characterized by distorted synths.
 For "Mystery Inc." Holkenborg had created a separate cue with the 1960s hip-hop genres and sampled it with the sound of modern elements, to create the vibe from the television show.
 They also played surf guitars, and hammond organs for the score.

 The original audio from Scooby-Doo television series, was found at the archives of Warner Bros.
 Studios, Burbank.